-The Mishloach Manos should contain at least two types of (respectable) ready-toeat foods and/or beverages other than water.
+The Mishloach Manos should contain at least two types of (respectable) ready-to-eat foods and/or beverages other than water.
 [The Rebbeim would include a food item as well as a beverage.]

 Men should send their Mishloach Manos to men, and women should send their Mishloach Manos to women.
+It should not be a group Mishloach Manos, nor should it be sent anonymously.